jhu-dvrk/dvrk-readthedocs/docs/pages/development/options/components.rst

 .. code-block:: bash

-   sudo apt install sudo apt install ipython3 python3-ipython python3-wxgtk*
+   sudo apt install ipython3 python3-ipython python3-wxgtk*

 Once these packages are installed, start the :ref:`dVRK system application<system>` with ``-e`` (or ``--embedded-python``) with either